The power of somatic movement

 Why choose me?

 Hi, my name is Peter Appel.
-I’m a yoga teacher in four traditions, dance facilitator, mental trainer, and the founder of Movingness, a new somatic approach to inner and outer movement.
+I’m an ISMETA-certified Master Somatic Movement Educator (MSME).
+I’m also a yoga teacher in four traditions, a dance facilitator, a mental trainer, and the founder of Movingness.

 Peter Appel, founder of Movingness, a new somatic movement method

-Peter has been teaching at The University of Rochester, US; The Stockholm Yoga & Dance Festival, Sweden; The Sound, Music and Wellbeing Symposium in Joensuu, Finland, the Embodiment Conference in 2018 and 2020, Oslo Tantra Festival 2022, Agape Zoe Festival in Berlin in 2023 and 2024, and the online Zen Leadership Conference in 2023.
+Peter has been teaching at The University of Rochester, US; The Stockholm Yoga & Dance Festival, Sweden; The Sound, Music and Wellbeing Symposium in Joensuu, Finland, the Embodiment Conference in 2018 and 2020, Oslo Tantra Festival 2022, Agape Zoe Festival in Berlin in 2023 and 2024, and the online Zen Leadership Conference in 2023 and 2024.
+In 2025, he organized the first somatic festival in Finland.

 Movingness: Portrait of Peter Appel, founder of Movingness